AC215-TarAIntino/AC215-TarAIntino-Big/README.md

 TarAIntino

 **Project**
-In this project, we aim to develop an ... application.
-The app will feature ... and include a ... .
-Users can simply ..., and the app will ... .
-Additionally, ... will allow users to ... .
-It will be powered by a ... model and ... models, making it a specialist in ... .
+In this project, we aim to develop an avant-garde end-to-end AI movie trailer generation application.
+The app will feature an adaptive, Akinator-style quiz to elicit user preferences and include a modular pipeline connecting those preferences to generative APIs.
+Users can simply answer a short interactive quiz, and the app will produce a personalized, AI-generated movie trailer that reflects their cinematic taste.
+Additionally, a storytelling and trailer-planning agent will allow users to explore customized narratives and styles.
+It will be powered by a large language model for narrative generation and diffusion-based video models, making it a specialist in personalized cinematic creation.

 ### Milestone2 ###

 In this milestone, we have the components for data management, including versioning, as well as the computer vision and language models.

 **Data**
-We gathered a dataset of #nbr images representing approximately ... different movies.
-The dataset, approximately 100GB in size, was collected from the following sources: ... .
+We gathered a dataset of 11 million computed tag-movie relevance scores from a pool of 1,100 tags applied to 10,000 movies.
+The dataset, approximately 41MB in size, was collected from the following sources: "MovieLens Tag Genome Dataset 2014" in `https://grouplens.org/datasets/movielens/` .
 We have stored it in a private Google Cloud Bucket.

 **Data Pipeline Containers**
-1. One container processes the ...GB dataset by resizing the images and storing them back to Google Cloud Storage (GCS).

-	**Input:** Source and destination GCS locations, resizing parameters, and required secrets (provided via Docker).

-	**Output:** Resized images stored in the specified GCS location.
+1. From the nature of our data, we will not have a preprocessing step necessary.

-2. Another container prepares data for the RAG model, including tasks such as chunking, embedding, and populating the vector database.
+2. A container prepares data for the RAG model, by embedding it and populating the vector database.

-## Data Pipeline Overview

-1. **`src/datapipeline/preprocess_cv.py`**
-   This script handles preprocessing on our 100GB dataset.
-It reduces the image sizes to 128x128 (a parameter that can be changed later) to enable faster iteration during processing.
-The preprocessed dataset is now reduced to 10GB and stored on GCS.

-2. **`src/datapipeline/preprocess_rag.py`**
+**`src/datapipeline/preprocess_rag.py`**
    This script prepares the necessary data for setting up our vector database.
-It performs chunking, embedding, and loads the data into a vector database (ChromaDB).
+It performs embedding and loads the data into a vector database (ChromaDB).

-3. **`src/datapipeline/Pipfile`**
-   We used the following packages to help with preprocessing:
-   - `special cheese package`

-4. **`src/preprocessing/Dockerfile(s)`**
-   Our Dockerfiles follow standard conventions, with the exception of some specific modifications described in the Dockerfile/described below.
+**`src/datapipeline/dataloader.py`**
+   This script loads the (prepared) data from the Google Cloud Bucket.

 ## Running Dockerfile
 Instructions for running the Dockerfile can be added here.